decagondev/bmp-endian-challenge-python/tickets/ticket-1.md

 # Ticket 1: Implement Render Random Colors

 ## Description
 This ticket tasks you with implementing the `renderRandomColors` function to fill the canvas with random RGB colors when the page loads.
 The goal is to create a dynamic visual starting point for the BMP Viewer, allowing users to see a colorful display before uploading a file.
-You’ll use the Canvas API to generate random color values and apply them to the canvas, helping you explore basic rendering techniques.
+You'll use the Canvas API to generate random color values and apply them to the canvas, helping you explore basic rendering techniques.

 ## Acceptance Criteria
 - The canvas should display a pattern or solid color composed of random RGB values when the page loads.